 There’s also the Red Rocks Trail running through the eastern side of the park that splits into connections with Jefferson County’s Matthews-Winters park and the Dakota Ridge Trail.
 You can hike, mountain bike, or explore the trail via horseback.

-Expect to see dramatic views that stretch for miles and landscapes filled with a palette of vibrant natural colors.
+Expect to see dramatic views that stretch for miles and landscapes filled with a palette of vibrant natural colors while hiking at Red Rocks Park.
+You’re allowed to bring your leashed pup along for the hike, but keep in mind that some of these trails can get crowded.

 There is not a great deal of shade, so be sure to pack sunscreen and bring plenty of water with you.
-The elevation of Red Rocks Park is over 6,000 feet, so be sure to educate yourself about altitude sickness before you visit.
+The elevation of Red Rocks Park is over 6,000 feet, so educate yourself about altitude sickness before you visit so you can avoid getting it!

 The Red Rocks Amphitheatre is world famous as an excellent, award-winning outdoor music venue.
 The earliest recorded performance at Red Rocks took place in 1906, and throughout the years it has seen countless famous musicians as well as local acts.